tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 >>5.
 We can take a subset of coins from $S$ that sums to $2^k$ such as two $2^{k-1}$ coins and replace them with a single $2^k$ coin.
 This new solution we will call $S'$. $S'$ now sums to $N$ but has one fewer coin than $S$.
 This ***contradicts*** our assumption that $S$ was the optimal solution (with the smallest number of coins).
 Therefore, our assumption above must be false.
 Any optimal solution $S$ must contain the greedy choice (one $2^k$ coin) and we have proven the greedy choice property.

+>>**2.
+Proof of Optimal Substructure Property**

+>> An optimal solution for $N$ contains an optimal solution for the subproblem $N' = N - 2^k$, where $2^k$ is the greedy choice.
+The general intuition for this proof is that we cannot build an optimal solution for a big problem out of a sub-optimal solution for a small problem.
+We will do this using a "swap" proof/proof by contradiction.

+>>
 - **3c.**